DiscipleTools/DT_DOCS/Disciple_Tools_Theme/user_quick_start.rst

 Contacts
 --------

 A contact is someone that you are trying to reach.
 When a contact is first met it is important to add them to the database.
 To do this use the "Create new contact" button found under the "Contacts" page.
-More info can be found on the  `Create Contacts Page <./user_create_contact.rst>`_.
+More info can be found on the User_Create_Contacts_Page_.

+.. _User_Create_Contacts_Page: <./user_create_contact.rst>